juergenweb/JkPublishPages/README.md

 1. Download and place the module folder named "JkPublishPages" in:
 /site/modules/

-2. In the admin control panel refresh all your modules.
+2. In the admin control panel, refresh all your modules.

 3. Now scroll to the PublishingOptions module and click "Install".
 The required input fields and the fieldset will be created automatically.